hugovandernotte/ruby-101/README.md

 puts only_name_with_first_letter(["Charly", "Cedric", "Hugo"], "C")
 ```

-Create a function called only_name_with_first_letter that prints all students names that start with a specific letter.
+Create a function called only_name_with_first_letter that prints out all students names that start with a specific letter.
 The function takes two parameters:
 1) An array of students 2) A letter
 Copy paste this: